micheal-p/language-translator/README.md

-# language-translator
+# Language-Translator
- this transcribe handwritten code into text from any language of your choice
+A language translator created using an API with Python